nfoster1492/ClassMateBot-1/docs/Grades/gradebycategory.md

 Successful execution of this command will send a DM to the student with their average grade for the given category.

 <img src="https://github.com/nfoster1492/ClassMateBot-1/blob/1453b81e4ad9fdc99b744fb35c859f2b0829e8b9/data/proj2media/gradebycategoryHelp.png" width="500">

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - categoryGrade